-KiwiRail Capital Costs Following RNIP updates, net increase of \$1.1 million with adjustments across seven line items making the total proposed budget \$3,936.9 million.
-This primarily resulted from cashflow re-forecasts to projects underway to reflect the latest RNIP programme.
-It also reflected announcements related to rail renewals in the Budget 2024. --------------------------- ---
+Costs ite ca ollowing RNIP updates, a net increase of \$1.1 million with adjustments across 7 line ems making the total proposed budget \$3,936.9 million.
+This primarily resulted from ashflow re-forecasts to projects underway to reflect the latest RNIP programme.
+It so reflected announcements related to rail renewals in the Budget 2024. -------------- --

-NZTA and KiwiRail both revised their NZUP and Roads of Regional Significance (RoRS) programme.
+NZTA and KiwiRail revised their NZUP and Roads of Regional Significance (RoRS) programme.
 These changes are incorporated in the final RLTP.

-RoRS updates Following the announcement by the Minister of Transport of 13 May 2024 regarding the Roads of Regional Significance, the programme was updated to reflect the naming and funding of these items.
+RoRS updates Following the announcement by the Minister of Transport of 13 May 2024 regarding the Roads of Regional Significance (RoRS), the programme was updated to reflect the naming and funding of these items.
 Amended costs by the NZTA resulted in a \$152 million reduction to \$1,093 million total proposed costs.
-These included: • \$8 million increase in Penlink (\$576 million) • \$1 million increase in SH1 Papakura to Drury Stage One (\$402 million) • \$161 million decrease in Investment in Drury (\$124 million) NZUP updates Amended costs by KiwiRail resulted in a \$9.1 million reduction to \$537 million total costs.
-These included: • \$2.6 million reduction in Drury Stations (\$444.8 million) • \$4.7 million reduction in Papakura to Pukekohe Electrification (\$57.2 million) • \$3 million reduction in Wiri to Quay Park (\$35 million)
+These included: • \$8 million increase in Penlink (\$576 million) • \$1 million increase in SH1 Papakura to Drury Stage One (\$402 million) • \$161 million decrease in Investment in Drury (\$124 million).
+NZUP updates Amended costs by KiwiRail resulted in a \$9.1 million reduction to \$537 million total costs.
+These included: • \$2.6 million reduction in Drury Stations (\$444.8 million) • \$4.7 million reduction in Papakura to Pukekohe Electrification (\$57.2 million) • \$3 million reduction in Wiri to Quay Park (\$35 million).